 In selecting a hotel supplier, management must continually answer the following questions:

 - What does my Guest value, and at what cost?

 - What is the bottom line effect of offering these products to my guests?

 - How can we maximize the value received by our hotel and the value perceived by our guests using the supplies and amenities that we offer?

 After answering these questions and fully understanding the quality and cost criteria, management can develop a list of room, pool, and restaurant supplies and assess suppliers.
 And this will make it easy to select the best supplier for hospitality products.

 The supplier that you select should offer consistent quality products.
 Consistent quality is essential, particularly in the hospitality industry.

-You need to ensure that every product is without any defect.
-Customer associate poor quality with bad service.
-Even one bad customer experience can have a major effect on the bottom-line.
+You need to ensure that every product is without any defects—customers associate poor quality with lousy service.
+Even one bad customer experience can significantly affect the bottom line.